 Q: What if my online posts get me in trouble with the school?

 A: Schools can sometimes discipline students for off-campus online speech if it creates a substantial disruption to the school environment or infringes on the rights of others.
-However, this area is complex, and the school must demonstrate a clear connection between your online activity and the school's interests.
+On the flip side, this area is complex, and the school must demonstrate a clear connection between your online activity and the school's interests.

 Q: Can my school force me to salute the flag or recite the Pledge of Allegiance?